anran1505027695-ctrl/EWOAE_algorithm/README.md

 # EWOAE Algorithm

-This repository provides the core algorithm implementation of the Enhanced Water Occurrence–Elevation (EWOAE) method proposed in the paper.
+This repository provides the core algorithm implementation of the Elevation and  Water Occurrence–based (EWOAE) algorithm proposed in the paper.

 The code is intended to illustrate the main algorithmic workflow and decision logic, rather than to serve as a fully automated software package.

 ## Contents
-- `EWOAE_algorithm.js`: Core algorithm file implementing the EWOAE method
+- `EWOAE_algorithm.js`: Core algorithm file implementing the EWOAE Algorithm

 ## Notes
 - The code demonstrates the key computational steps of the algorithm.